 "No one shall set upon a long journey without having thoroughly said goodbye to loved ones and no one shall set upon such journey without careful preparation".
-At a time in which lonely, unassisted suicides among older people, in particular, are increasing sharply - as a result of the significant increase in life expectancy and the associated health and social problems of many men and women who have become old, sick and lonely - careful and considered advice in matters concerning the voluntary ending of one's own life is gaining relevance.
-Furthermore, developments in modern medical science have also led to a significant prolonging of life.
-Yet, there are individuals who explicitly would like to add life to their years - not years to their life.
+At a time in which lonely suicides among older people, in particular, are increasing sharply - as a result of the significant increase in life expectancy and the associated health and social problems of many men and women who have become old, sick and lonely - careful and considered advice in matters concerning the voluntary ending of one's own life is gaining relevance.
+There are individuals who explicitly would like to add life to their years - not years to their life.